On the Universality of the Energy Response Function in the Long-Range Spin Glass Model with Sparse, Modular Couplings: Numerical Results

 We here use a Lebowitz-Gilespie algorithm to sample the continuous-time Markov process that describes the Glauber dynamics that lead to Eq.\ \ref{13c} \cite{Lebowitz75,Gillespie76,Sherrington1}.
 We first consider the case of a small matrix, $N = 64$, with $k_1 = 4, C=16$.
 We performed $10^6$ samplings of the Markov process, collecting the continuous time $r(t)$ curves into bins in time.
 For large matrices and short times, $t \ll t_c$, the results reproduce those of Eq.\ (\ref{13c}), which are independent of $M$, in agreement with previous calculations for $M=0$ \cite{Sherrington2}.
 The average results for small matrices with $M=0$ and $M=1$ are shown in Fig.\ \ref{fig7}.
 The response function of the modular matrix is below that of the non-modular matrix.

 We next consider the case of a large matrix, $N = 16000$ with $k_1 = 4, C=4000$.
-This is a large matrix, so we performed $10^2$ samplings of the Markov process for $M=0$ and $M=1$.
-We performed the calculation independently three times, and the results are qualitatively similar, with a crossing of the average $r_{M=1}(t)$ and $r_{M=0}(t)$ curves at some $t > t_c$.
-We fit the continuous time $r(t)$ curves for $t>t_c$ to $k^{\rm th}$ order polynomials in time for each of the three $10^2$ samples as well as for the entire 300 sample, shown in Fig.\ \ref{fig8}.
-The response function of the modular matrix is above that of the non-modular matrix for intermediate times $t > t_c$.
-The standard error of the maximum value of the $10^{\rm th}$ order fit to $\Delta r$ is 0.00024.
+This is a large matrix, so we performed $10^3$ samplings of the Markov process for $M=0$ and $M=1$.
+We performed the calculation independently two times, and the results are qualitatively similar, with a crossing of the average $r_{M=1}(t)$ and $r_{M=0}(t)$ curves at some $t > t_c$.
+We fit difference between the continuous time $r(t)$ curves for $t>t_c$ to $k^{\rm th}$ order polynomials in time, shown in Fig.\ \ref{fig8}.
+There is an interval after the critical point, $t_c < t < t^* $ during which the response function of the modular matrix appears to be above that of the non-modular matrix.
+The standard error of the average of the histogrammed points in this range is $5.1 \times 10^{-5}$.
 Thus, the observed difference between the $M=1$ and $M=0$ response functions is about two standard errors.
 From equilibrium finite size effects, we know $r_{M=1}(t) - r_{M=0}(t)= \Delta r(t) < 0$ for large enough $t$, and Fig.\ \ref{fig8}b reproduces this expected trend.

 The projection of the dynamics to $r_I, r_O, m$ in Eq.\ (\ref{2}) is approximate.
 A more accurate approximation is obtained by projecting to the distribution of local fields \cite{Sherrington2}.
 The result is qualitatively similar to Fig.\ \ref{fig8}a: the spin glass phase emerges at $t_c$ when $q>0$, and $r^{\rm SG}(t) < r^{\rm PARA}(t)$.
 Quantitatively, $t_c$ shifts from 1.439 for $C \to \infty$ to a value $1.85$, also observed in the numerical simulations here.
 We expect that the argument of Eq.\ (\ref{14b}) will also apply to this more involved calculation, which again, does not take into account the $t \to \infty$ finite size effects.
 We expect that the qualitative conclusions for such a calculation will be similar to those of Section \ref{sec6}.